projectsveltos/.github/profile/README.md

 ## Features

 * Deploy and manage Kubernetes [add-ons](https://projectsveltos.github.io/sveltos/addons/) across multiple clusters.
-* ProjectsVeltos has native support for ClusterAPI powered clusters, and can also easily manage any other cluster, such as EKS, GKE, on-prem clusters, etc
+* Projectsveltos has native support for ClusterAPI powered clusters, and can also easily manage any other cluster, such as EKS, GKE, on-prem clusters, etc
 * Support for Helm charts, Kustomize, YAML, [Carvel ytt](https://projectsveltos.github.io/sveltos/ytt_extension/) and [Jsonnet](https://projectsveltos.github.io/sveltos/jsonnet_extension/)
 * Addons can be represented as [templates](https://projectsveltos.github.io/sveltos/template/) and instantiated using values from management cluster resources.
 Sveltos can fetch any resource in the management cluster provided that the appropriate RBAC permissions are granted;
 * Configurable deployment strategies